 - Design Name

 - Design Checksum

 - Design Version

-- Back Level
+- Back Level (SmartFusion2 and IGLOO2 only)

-- Operating Voltage
+- Operating Voltage (SmartFusion2 and IGLOO2 only)

-- Internal Oscillator
+- Internal Oscillator (SmartFusion2 and IGLOO2 only)

 Digest Information

 Digest Information displays Fabric Digest, eNVM_0 Digest and eNVM_1 Digest (for M2S090 and M2S150 devices only) computed from the device during programming. eNVM digest is shown when eNVM is used in the design.